 Fashion designs may also be protected through registered and unregistered design rights.
 Registered design rights are available at either the Benelux or EU level, while unregistered design rights are only granted at an EU level pursuant to the EU Design Regulation, the latter only giving a short period of protection of three years.
-Neither a Benelux design right application nor an EU design right application is Fashion designs may in some circumstances also be registered as a trademark.
+Neither a Benelux design right application nor an EU design right application is subject to a substantive check on novelty and individual character before registration, so a registered right is relatively easy to obtain but at the same time not guaranteed to be valid.
+Having a registered right may be beneficial in enforcement activities.

+Fashion designs may in some circumstances also be registered as a trademark.
 There is the option of going for a Benelux trademark or for an EU trademark.
 However, contrary to design rights, trademarks are substantively examined before registration and it also possible for third parties to file an opposition within two months (for a Benelux trademark) or within three months (for an EU trademark) from publication.
 Fashion designs often run into issues concerning a lack of distinctiveness, technical features or the fact that they add substantial value to the goods, which can all preclude them from being registered as a trademark.